-In this complete guide on cart abandonment emails, we cover everything marekters need to leanr about this high engaging email sequence.
+In this complete guide on cart abandonment emails, we cover everything marketers need to learn about this high engaging email sequence.

 What is cart abandonment?

-Cart abandonment is an e-commerce term describing the event that happens when a customer visits your website, start placing items into their online shopping baskets but eventually they don’t buy anything, they leave without checking out.
+Cart abandonment is an e-commerce term describing the event that happens when a customer visits your website, starts placing items into their online shopping baskets but eventually doesn’t buy anything.

-This number is even higher in some industries.
-In my opinion, higher risk means higher abandonment rate.
-The higher the risk is, the more information the customer wants to gather before making a decision.
+This number is even higher in industries with higher risks related to purchases.
+The higher the risk, the more information the customer wants to gather before making a decision.

 The psychology beyond cart abandonment